 Many tension settings feature a large, thick band, making them suitable as men’s rings as well as for women.
 We’ve listed several of these unisex or men’s tension set rings further down the page, along with our thoughts on what makes each example so unique and appealing.

 With a modern feel and a custom-made setting, tension engagement rings are special and unique.
-Whether it’s a princess cut pave ring or a tension engagement ring with bezel support, it’ll be a keepsake for years to come.
+Whether it’s a princess cut pave ring like this one from James Allen or a tension engagement ring with bezel support, it’ll be a keepsake for years to come.

 Almost any Diamond Shape can function within a tension setting, but these settings often work best with Round Cut and Princess Cut diamonds.
 The secure support and modern feel of tension settings make them a stylish choice—no matter the type of precious metal.

 Modern tension settings are available in all of the same metals as other engagement rings, from white, yellow and rose gold to platinum.